 In Belgium, ONDRAF/NIRAS (the Belgian Agency for Radioactive Waste and Enriched Fissile materials) is charged with radioactive waste management.
 This includes among others the compilation of the inventory, the collection and the transport, the processing, the interim storage and the long-term management of radioactive waste, as well as missions concerning decommissioning and management of enriched fissile materials.
 More information on ONDRAF/NIRAS and radioactive waste management can be found on their website: https://www.ondraf.be/ - https://www.niras.be/.

 In short, the situation of radioactive waste management is as follows:

-Pending a solution for long-term management, the radioactive waste is temporarily stored on the Belgoprocess site in Dessel (Province of Antwerp).
-The buildings are specifically designed appropriate to the type of waste they contain.
-For more information on this interim storage we refer to the Belgoprocess website: http://www.belgoprocess.be/.
+Pending a solution for long-term management, the radioactive waste is temporarily and safely stored mainly on the Belgoprocess site in Dessel (Province of Antwerp).
+The buildings are specifically designed in accordance with the type of waste they contain.
+More information on this interim storage can be found on the Belgoprocess website: http://www.belgoprocess.be/

 Spent fuel which has not yet been declared as 'waste' but which could become so in the future if it is not reprocessed, is currently stored in buildings located on the nuclear power reactor sites of Electrabel in Doel and Tihange.